aschuhardt/procyon/lua/README.md

 - `window.on_resize` - If assigned, `on_resize` is called when the window is resized.
 Two arguments, `width` and `height`, are passed to the function.
 - `window.on_load` - If assigned, `on_load` is called prior to the beginning of the main game loop.
 Perform any initialization here.
 No arguments are passed to `on_load`.
 - `window.on_unload` - If assigned, `on_unload` is called after the main game loop has terminated.
 Perform any cleanup logic here.
 No arguments are passed to `on_unload`.
+- `window.on_char_entered` - If assigned, `on_char_entered` is called when the user types text input.
+It is passed a single argument: a string containing the character that was entered.
+- `window.on_key_pressed` - If assigned, `on_key_pressed` is called when a key has been pressed.
+It is passed one argument consisting of a table with the following fields:
+  * `value` - An integer value indicating the key that was pressed.
+The available key values are stored globally by name, with values accessible by their names, such as `KEY_A`.
+See `include/keys.h` for all available values.
+  * `name` - A string containing the name of the key.
+This is the same name as is used for the key values stored globally.
+  * `shift` - A boolean value indicating whether the Shift modifier was pressed.
+  * `ctrl` - A boolean value indicating whehter the Ctrl modifier was pressed.
+  * `alt` - A boolean value indicating whether the Alt modifier was pressed.
+- `window.on_key_released` - See previous.

 ---